kiwibrowser/src/README.md

 ## Additional help

-You can ask for extra help in our Discord server, or by [filing an issue](https://github.com/kiwibrowser/src/issues).
+You can ask for extra help in our Discord server:

 <a href="https://discord.gg/XyMppQq"> <img src="https://discordapp.com/assets/e4923594e694a21542a489471ecffa50.svg" height="50"></a>